 - Auto rental insurance: Coverage applied for auto rental purchases that posted prior to Feb.
 28, 2018; no claims could be made after May 29, 2018.
 Secondary insurance for loss or damage up to $25,000.

 - Flight accident: Coverage applied for incidents that happened prior to Feb.
 28, 2018.
 Travel accident coverage up to $500,000 when buying airline tickets.

 - Price protection: Purchases made before Oct.
-31, 2018, will be covered.
-Refunds the difference on purchases up to $500 on eligible items (up to $2,500 per year) if you spot an identical, lower-priced item within 90 days of purchase.
+31, 2018, were covered.
+Refunded the difference on purchases up to $500 on eligible items (up to $2,500 per year) if you spotted an identical, lower-priced item within 90 days of purchase.

 Discover is not the only card issuer that has cut back benefits for shoppers and travelers in recent years.
 Visa and Mastercard, for example, began slashing return assistance and guarantee perks in 2014.

 The benefits were ended “due to prolonged low usage,” Discover said in a statement when it first announced the changes.
 The card company appeared to be trimming costs without rocking its customers’ boats too much, analysts said.

 “They’ve done well in customer satisfaction – you have to assume they’ve done some market research,” said Brian Riley, director of credit advisory service at Mercator Advisory Group.
 He said it is significant that Discover’s rewards program, which is relatively generous, is unaffected by the changes.
 Discover was second only to American Express among major card issuers in customer satisfaction in J.D.
 Power’s 2020 survey.

 This “low usage” narrative is one that’s been repeated by other issuers such as Citi and Barclays as similar benefits are trimmed.

 However, the cuts may mean some cardholders can find more value in other rewards cards.